 Because of its’ thickness, this sauce would be perfect for BBQ ribs.

 How do you get Barbecue Sauce to stick to Ribs?

 - Ribs cook long and slow.
-The barbecue sauce can be applied up to an hour before finishing the ribs.
-Apply sauce every 15 minutes to ribs to add layers of sauce
+The barbecue sauce can be applied for up to an hour before finishing the ribs.
+Apply sauce every 15 minutes to the ribs to add layers of sauce